enablis-co/Compass/Guides/ISMS-GUIDE-01.md

 - Consider a mobile data plan with hotspot capability
 - Turn off auto-connect for public networks
 - Disable file sharing when on public networks
-- Use VPN even if the public network claims to be secure

 #### 7.1.2 Visual Privacy